-Section 4.3 Do any of these restrictions apply to your drugs?
+Section 4.3 Do any of these restrictions apply to your drugs? be any of these rectione apply to your druger

 The plan's Drug List includes information about the restrictions described above.
 To find out if any of these restrictions apply to a drug you take or want to take, check the Drug List.
 For the most up to date information, call Pharmacy Member Services (phone numbers are printed on the back cover of this booklet) or check our website (www.GeisingerGold.com).